 Starbucks Clinical Genetics/Genomics Research Studentship Award — The Hospital for Sick Children (SickKids)

-The Division of Clinical and Metabolic Genetics and the new Centre for Genetic Medicine at The Hospital for Sick Children are offering an annual summer student award to enable a student to participate in a clinical genetics/genomics research project for a 12 week term.
+The Division of Clinical and Metabolic Genetics and the Centre for Genetic Medicine at The Hospital for Sick Children offer an annual summer student award to enable a student to participate in a clinical genetics/genomics research project for a 12 week term.
 More information.

 B.C.
 Cancer Studentships